juju-solutions/jujubox/README.md

 # Once it's up

-All your usual juju command should work:
+All your usual juju commands should work:

     juju status